RafaelC-99/chess-system-java/README.md

 ![Chess](https://user-images.githubusercontent.com/66887702/145661121-e0a26651-5150-4941-9fe2-d236929a24f7.png)

 This project was proposed by professor Nélio Alves.
-Its objective was to condense the learning of the contents of JAVA programming language and Object Orientation.
+Its objective was to condense the learning of the contents of JAVA programming language and Oriented Object.

 The chess system diveded into two layers: Board Game Layer and Chess Layer: